Milky Way in Cassiopeia and Cepheus

 Legend for false color image of Milky Way in Cassiopeia and Cepheus in H-alpha

-This visualization is a pseudo-color image that only uses the H-alpha data (including some red continuum).
-It shows many more details of the emission nebulae than the image above.
+This visualization is a pseudo-color image that uses only H-alpha data (including some red continuum).
+It reveals significantly more details of the emission nebulae than the image above.

 Color composition: After partial star subtraction, the dynamic range was compressed using a non-linear high-pass filter.
-This results in a compression ratio r, which is used to calculate the color as depicted in the legend.
-(The legend shows the compression c:=1-r).
+This results in a compression ratio r, which is used to calculate the color as shown in the legend.
+(The legend represents the compression as c:=1-r.)
 Blue regions are compressed the least, while white regions are compressed the most.
 Luminance is determined by the tonal curve-corrected result of the dynamic range compression.

 Milky Way in Cassiopeia and Cepheus in RGB

 An almost-true color image.
-Unlike to the other images, the stars are not subtracted.
-This improves the visibility of dark nebulae that absorb the light from the stars behind.
+Unlike the other images, the stars are not subtracted.
+This improves the visibility of dark nebulae that absorb the light from the stars behind them.

 Due to the limited resolution of continuum channels, the image is only presented at half resolution.